OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Malformed IMG Tags

-This XSS vector uses the relaxed rendering engine to create an XSS vector within an IMG tag (which needs be encapsulated within quotes).
-We believe that this approach was originally meant to correct sloppy coding and it would also make it significantly more difficult to correctly parse apart an HTML tags:
+This XSS method uses the relaxed rendering engine to create an XSS vector within an IMG tag (which needs to be encapsulated within quotes).
+We believe this approach was originally meant to correct sloppy coding and it would also make it significantly more difficult to correctly parse HTML tags:

 `<IMG """><SCRIPT>alert("XSS")</SCRIPT>"\>`